danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 Thus is born the motivation for the authors to explore reducing activation memory by *sharding* the matrices involved in these GEMMS across multiple devices.
 By sharding the computation across devices, each device holds smaller sub-matrices and thus produces smaller  activations.

-**Note**: the authors focused on the forward pass when describing the paritioning scheme of the MLP block, so we'll do the same here, but the same concepts outlined below apply to the backward pass as well.
+**Note**: the authors focused on the forward pass when describing the partitioning scheme of the MLP block, so we'll do the same here, but the same concepts outlined below apply to the backward pass as well.

 #### **1st GEMM of the MLP forward pass**: *the bad option* ❌